 Breast Reconstruction Procedure

-There are multiple types of breast reconstruction procedures that you can choose from, each of which have their own distinct benefits and risks.
+There are multiple types of breast reconstruction procedures that you can choose from, each of which has its own distinct benefits and risks.
 The two primary reconstruction methods include tissue-based reconstructions and implant-based reconstructions.

 For more details on the different Tissue-Based Reconstruction procedures, go to this page.